 The best advice I have is to get a comparison of your ROI done by a versatile company.
 One that can offer both technologies where you can have light plans designed to the same levels with both technologies.
 Don’t trust just what the LED guy says or the only HPS guy says.
 Look at both, do your own math.
 Know what works for the strains you are growing and measure your own ROI.
 The easiest way to do this is going to this link and ask your local PL Light Territory Manager for advice as we are the “Lighting Knowledge Company” and whether you decide to use LED or HPS, you will get a true and honest comparison of both technologies.

-Eric Moody is a Regional Sales Manager.
-He works with growers in traditional horticulture as well as medicinal and recreational cannabis.
-Helping them increase yield through supplemental lighting.
+Written by – Eric Moody, Sales Manager – The Americas, works with growers at all stages of grower.
+Eric works with growers in traditional horticulture as well as medicinal and recreational legal cannabis to help them increase yield through supplemental lighting.
+Contact Eric.